JamieRees452/linear_stability_solver/README.md

 * Pathlib
   - Files are specific to Unix.
 We should use pathlib so that the file structures also agree with Windows and Mac.

+* Thesis Figures
+  - Currently, we have only output simlpe figures which are primarily used for debugging.
+The neater figures which will be included in my thesis will be added to this repository eventually

 ## Citations